-COVID - 19: KEEPING OUR FAMILIES, STAFF, VOLUNTEERS, AND COMMUNITY SAFE PLEASE READ BELOW FOR FULL DETAILS
+COVID - 19 KEEPING OUR FAMILIES, STAFF, VOLUNTEERS, AND COMMUNITY SAFE PLEASE READ BELOW FOR FULL DETAILS

 To supporters, we encourage you to take precautions to protect your own health and the health of others.
 Thank you for continuing to support our children and families.
 Essential services at BCLC support the health and education of children at severe risk of delays.
 We are working diligently to make sure those we serve continue reaching important milestones.
 If you are able, please consider sending a donation today to support this critical effort.

-These times call for us to think adaptively and work together.
+This unprecedented time calls for us to think adaptively and work together.
 While our physical offices are closed for the time being, BCLC will remain a place of support to our families.
 Our decisions will continue to be informed by guidance from the CDC, public health agencies, and collaborative partners like Orange County Department of Education and Regional Center of Orange County.
 To our families, staff, volunteers, and supporters, we will remain in regular contact to keep you informed about important developments.

 Frequently Asked Questions

-1. What is Telehealth?
+What is Telehealth?
 The Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services defines telehealth as the use of electronic information and telecommunications technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health and health administration.
 Technologies include videoconferencing, the internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.
 Until further notice, ALL programming and services from BCLC will be delivered via Telehealth and online learning.

-3. Where can I find the most up-to-date BCLC information in regards to COVID-19?
+Where can I find the most up-to-date BCLC information in regards to COVID-19?
 Continue to check this webpage for the most current information.
 As always, we recommend following guidance from the CDC to inform your personal safety practices.
 BCLC will continue to keep families informed through direct communication.